-- 1. Faith House does not have written policies and procedures addressing documentation required to be maintained for all bids and price quotes. - 2.
-Faith House does not have written policies and procedures addressing the approval process for employees' rate of pay or approval and maintenance of pay rate schedules. - 3.
+- 1. Faith House does not have written policies and procedures addressing the approval process for employees' rate of pay or approval and maintenance of pay rate schedules. - 2.
 Entity does not have written policies for contracting addressing types of services requiring written contracts, standard terms and conditions, legal review, and monitoring process.

-Management's Response: Faith House will introduce recommended policies at the monthly board meeting to be held on January 26, 2023.
+Management's Response: Faith House will introduce recommended policies at the next available monthly board meeting.